esmerek/terrific-zebra-dadb5/content/pages/index.md

         content: >
           We guide the termination of outdated applications and processes to enable space for new ideas and true transformation.
-With holistic approaches, we create modern, accessible and integral solutions.
+With holistic approaches, we create modern and integral solutions.
         actions:
           - label: Initiate disprution
             url: >-